dannysiu/dannysiu.github.io/README.md

 If you are confused about anything or just want the general gist of my prior experiences, my resume can be found [here](https://github.com/dannysiu/dannysiu.github.io/edit/master/Danny_Siu_Resume.pdf), which can help give you a little more background before reading into the details of my projects and website.

+# Digital Work and Projects with Collaborators

-You can access the following digital work that I have done (alongside other collaborators) on this website.
+You can access the following digital work that I have done (alongside other collaborators) through the following hyperlinks.

 I worked on a [club website](https://lhsmbc.weebly.com/) with my webmaster Richard Liang to provide resources and weekly schedules for my club members.
 This was for the Mindbenders Club, a club devoted to learning how to solve all kinds of puzzles, which I founded and ran my junior and senior year of high school.
 I also worked on multiple science projects, creating a password checker to help users [make secure passwords](https://docs.google.com/presentation/d/156JEsLcTGpvHBU-K7qc9XooFHSUw8WnqGGBrgfEZzhM/edit?usp=sharing),